venuswku/perfect-gift/README.md

 Our platform is also deployed via Heroku at https://theperfectgift.herokuapp.com/!

-It might take around 30 seconds to fully load if not many people access it.
+It might take around 30 seconds to fully load if it has not been accessed in a while.